Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 This is the Washington Journal for December the 26th.

-On numerous occasions, President -elect Trump has promised to begin a mass deportation effort on his first day of his new term as top advisor on border issues.
+On numerous occasions, President-elect Trump has promised to begin a mass deportation effort on his first day of his new term.

-Tom Holman said the effort would focus on deporting criminals and national security threats.
+His top advisor on border issues, Tom Holman, said the effort would focus on deporting criminals and national security threats.

-There are concerns by some on the effort's impact upon other U .S. migrants, also about how the effort could upset the U .S. economy.
+There are concerns by some on the effort's impact upon other U.S. migrants.

-Those who participated in the poll, saying they supported that effort, 52 % said they support that effort, 42 % opposing that effort.
+When asked generally about the idea of support for mass deportation for undocumented immigrants, those who participated in the poll saying they supported that effort, 52% said they support that effort, 42% opposing that effort.

-It drops to 43 % if it results in prices to spike and support for mass deportations.
+If it leads to labor market shortages, it drops to 43% if it results in prices to spike and support for mass deportations.

 If families are separated in the process of doing so, that support only drops to 38%.

-When it comes for those deportations and the technicalities of what faces the incoming Trump administration, the Associated Press highlights this in a recent story of theirs, which you can find online, saying about 1 .4 million people have final orders of removal,
+When it comes for those deportations and the technicalities of what faces the incoming Trump administration, the Associated Press highlights this in a recent story of theirs, which you can find online, saying about 1.4 million people have final orders of removal, while about 660,000 under immigration supervision either have been convicted of crimes or are facing charges.

 So those are some of the technicalities that faces the incoming Trump administration.